How to Prepare Your Garden for Winter in Two Days

-Before you put your feet up and settle in for the garden off-season, dedicate a few days to getting your landscape tucked in tight.
+Before you put your feet up and settle in for the garden off-season, dedicate a few days to preparing your lawn and garden for fall and winter.
 Follow these simple steps to tidy up and prep your yard for a long winter nap in just one weekend.

-Day One (Morning): Trim the Plants & Tidy the Garden
+Day One (Morning): Trim the Plants and Tidy the Garden

 Divide your overgrown perennials and cut back the dead foliage on others.
 Remove any spent annuals and vegetables from the garden, roots and all, and add any disease-free debris to your compost pile.
 As you yank out plants and weeds, be mindful of pests and diseases.
 Double-bag and discard diseased plants or foliage.

 “Some diseases and pests overwinter in plant debris,” says horticulture expert Melinda Myers.
 “Remove them in fall to prevent infection next year.”